-The following description sets forth the general terms and provisions that could apply to the debt securities.
-Each prospectus supplement will state the particular terms that actually will apply to the debt securities included in the supplement.
+The following description sets forth the general terms and provisions that apply to the debt securities that we may offer.
+Each prospectus supplement will state the particular terms that will apply to the debt securities included in the supplement.

 The debt securities will be: